DID YOU KNOW . . .

 FOUR-HUNDRED, THIRTY-NINE MILLION DOLLARS.

-ALMOST HALF-A-BILLION DOLLARS which was financed by long-term corporate debt in the form of BONDS.
+Which was financed by long-term corporate debt in the form of municipal bonds.

 Reuters had an article on the boondoggle in 2013: